architek/ccsds-standalone/README.md

 # SUPPORT

-You can find documentation for this module with the perldoc command.
+You can find documentation for this module in the manpage or with the perldoc command.

+    man Ccsds
     perldoc Ccsds

 https://github.com/architek/ccsds-standalone/wiki